matao1984/emd-converter/README.md

 ## 5. Change history
 ### v0.4
 - Rewrite the loader and writer to use the Rosetasciio instead of hyperspy.
+- Improved conversion algorithms for 8-bit image formats.
+- The new algorithm should also work for EDS maps.
 ### v0.3
 - Improved UI.